kcm2/ab/references/angelbeatshd.rst

 * **At some point in the future** the SSS are attacking Kanade, who is using Distortion.
 * A girl wakes up, initially shocked that she's awake but then quickly confused at what all the shooting is.
     | *What is this!?
 War!?
 When did Japan get into a war!?
-* Yusa notices the girls's appearance, and alerts Yuri.
+* Yusa notices the girls’ appearance, and alerts Yuri.
 Who sends Shiina to protect her.
-* Kanade approches the girl, but Shiina comes down and pushes Kanade back.
+* Kanade approaches the girl, but Shiina comes down and pushes Kanade back.
 Shiina takes the girl to safety.
 * The battle between Kanade and the SSS continues.
 * Back in the principal's office, the girl, Sekine introduces herself.
 * Yuri says that she's a member of the battlefront and will fight with them.
 Sekine says she can't and ask them to not make her do it.